botmasterai/botmasterai.github.io/docs/working-with-botmaster/middleware.md

 # Middleware

->This is the Botmaster v3 write-up on Middleware.
-As in v3 there is no more `.on('update')` event, everything now takes place in middleware.
-If you are moving from v2, have a look at the [changelog](/changelog.html#major-308) to see how to migrate your botmaster app.

 If you've gone through the [quickstart](/gettings-started/quickstart.md) guide, you've actually already used middleware (well incoming middleware in this case).
 We do so in the "Acting on updates" section.

 Middleware in Botmaster is designed to work similarly to  what you would expect